International Students FAQs

 Note that you can’t pay the fee until you know your SEVIS ID number.
 You will receive your SEVIS ID number when your I-20 document has been prepared.

 I-20s are prepared in the SEVIS immigration database, which uses a generic list of major fields.
 Often, there isn't an exact match between a U of M major name and the list in SEVIS.
 In those cases, we review the field descriptions and select the closest match to your program at the U of M.

 During the month of August, the University provides a shuttle service from the airport to the Minneapolis campus, called the Gopher Chauffeur.
 Details about this service and other transportation options are available at the links below:

 During July and August, the University’s International Reception Center (IRC) offers low-cost incoming international students.
 Find more details about the IRC and make a reservation for the IRC here.
 Information about other temporary housing options is also provided. http://www.housing.umn.edu/international/irc/

 After you arrive in Minnesota and before you can register for classes, you must attend an Immigration Check-In session at ISSS.
 Advance registration is required.
 Learn more about Immigration Check-In and how to register on the ISSS new student webpage:

-All international students must participate in the Global Gopher Online Orientation and Immigration Check-In The Graduate School’s Graduate and Professional Student Welcome and Orientation is optional, but highly recommended for new student’s.
+All international students must participate in the Global Gopher Online Orientation and Immigration Check-In The Graduate School’s Graduate and Professional Student Welcome and Orientation (link available in late May) is optional, but highly recommended for new student’s.
 In addition, many departments host program-specific orientation sessions...make sure to check with your program’s coordinator for details.

 Both domestic and international students must provide immunization records to the University’s Boynton Health Service.
 Please visit their website for detailed information about how to submit your immunization record.